Due Process Procedure

 - Suspension of Direct Service Activities – If it is determined that the welfare of the intern’s clients is being jeopardized, direct service activities will be suspended for a specified period as determined by the Internship & Training Manager in consultation with the primary clinical supervisor.
 At the end of the suspension period, the primary clinical supervisor in consultation with the Internship & Training Manager will assess the intern’s capacity for effective functioning and determine when direct service can be resumed.

-If the Internship & Training Manager determines that there has not been sufficient improvement in the intern’s behavior to remove the modified schedule or suspension, then the Internship & Training Manager will discuss with the primary clinical supervisor and the Director of Mental Health Programs possible courses of action to be taken.
+If the Internship & Training Manager determines that there has not been sufficient improvement in the intern’s behavior to remove the modified schedule or suspension, then the Internship & Training Manager will discuss with the primary clinical supervisor and the Director of Behavioral Health possible courses of action to be taken.
 The Internship & Training Manager will communicate in writing to the intern that the conditions for revoking the probation or modified schedule have not been met.

 This notice will include the course of action the Internship & Training Manager has decided to implement.
 These may include continuation of the remediation efforts for a specified period or implementation of another alternative.
-Additionally, the Internship & Training Manager will communicate to the Director of Mental Health Programs that if the intern’s behavior does not change, the intern will not successfully complete the internship.
+Additionally, the Internship & Training Manager will communicate to the Director of Behavioral Health that if the intern’s behavior does not change, the intern will not successfully complete the internship.

 One of the following decisions will be made after the hearing: